 You can also enjoy various other leisure activities available such as water sports, boat tours, or even Castillo de Santa Barbara's beautiful beaches during your visit.

-Alicante's different districts are driven by a sunny climate and a dynamic and relaxed environment between beaches and greenery.
+Alicante's different districts are driven by a sunny climate as well as a dynamic and relaxed environment between beautiful beaches and greenery.
 It is also known to be one of the region's largest tourist resorts due to its mild climate and its inhabitants warm and lifestyle.
 Each neighborhood has its own peculiarities, offering a magnificent spectacle of the Spanish culture in all its splendor.

 Explanada de España is one of the city's most beautiful areas with its colorful mosaic pedestrian street lined with cafes and restaurants overlooking Alicante's port and beach.
-As for El Barrio, it is known to be Alicante's historical center, with numerous monuments, the Santa Barbara Castle, along with stylish homes and colorful folk style houses.
+As for El Barrio, it is known to be Alicante's historical neighborhood, with numerous monuments, the Santa Barbara Castle, along with stylish homes and colorful folk style houses.
 You will also find many outdoor cafes and bars.
-Various housing offers are also available there.
+Alicante also provides a wide range of accommodation for expats.

 Rambla de Mendez Nunez is one of the city's most animated neighborhoods.
 This area has not only commercial zones, banks, restaurants and shops, but also museums, squares and parks, etc., hence an ideal place for shopping, eating as well as night life.